Skip to main content

 Languages

-So, you can freely choose between those two languages to operate the Mod API.
-However, you should keep in mind that JSON has some natural limitations compared to XML (no namespaces, no rich documentation in schemas, no flexibility in splitting across files), which might make your mod not easily maintainable at a long distance.
-We seriously recommend to stick with XML: even if it shows off its monstrosity in the beginning – trust, it will pay off.
+We are aware that many modders prefer JSON.
+There are a lot of reasons why it could be better and more convenient for you.
+However, we considered that JSON has some natural limitations compared to XML (no namespaces, no rich documentation in schemas, no flexibility in splitting across files), which might make your mod not easily maintainable at a long distance.
+That's why we initially planned to support JSON but later abandoned such plans, and decided to stick you with XML.
+Even if it shows off its monstrosity in the beginning – trust, it will pay off.

-We strive to outline everything that someone's might reasonably want to alter in declarative files (XML/JSON).
-So, you don't have to be a programmer.
+We strive to outline everything that someone's might reasonably want to alter in declarative way (XML).
+So, you don't have to be a programmer, to install a heavy IDE and to mess around with feeding it with mysterious symbol files just to patch a single texture.

 Your tools